B03 Large-scale neural basis for generative model acquisition in active inference in non-human primates

 Principal Investigator: Misako Komatsu

-Specially Appointed Associate Professor, Institute of Innovative Research, Tokyo Institute of Technology
+Specially Appointed Associate Professor, Institute of Integrated Research, Institute of Science Tokyo

 Collaborator: Masafumi Takaji